 Ferenczy Museum Centre

 Kovács Margit Ceramics Museum is one of Szentendre’s most popular museums, opened in 1973.
-Museum presents the lifework of Kossuth Prize-laureate ceramic artist Margit Kovács.
-During summer months it is open on a daily basis (closed on Mondays), from 10.00 a.m. to 6.00 p.m.
+The museum presents the lifework of Kossuth Prize-laureate ceramic artist Margit Kovács.
+During the summer months, it is open on a daily basis (closed on Mondays), from 10.00 a.m. to 6.00 p.m.
 Off the season it closes at 4.00 p.m.
 Entrance ticket 1400* HUF (4,9$).

 Open Air Museum

 Hungarian Open Air Museum presents the folk architecture, culture and lifestyle of Hungary in 8 regional units on 60 hectares.
-It is the biggest its kind museum in Hungary.
-It is located 3 km away of the Szentendre.
+It is the biggest kind of museum in Hungary.
+It is located 3 km away from the Szentendre.
 The Museum covers 312 different buildings arranged in 8 regional units.
-For the comfortable transport, Skanzen train goes from the Entrance Building to the Study Collection and back.
+For comfortable transport, the Skanzen train goes from the Entrance Building to the Study Collection and back.
 It runs every hour, on the 2,2 km long road and has five stops from which all the regional units are easy to reach.
 You can buy online tickets and avoid the queue.
-Daily train ticket cost is 500* HUF (1,8$).
+The daily train ticket cost is 500* HUF (1,8$).
 More about the train you can find here: skanzen.hu_train.

-- The museum is open from Tuesday to Sunday, from 9.00 a.m. till 5.00 p.m., between months of April and October.
+- The museum is open from Tuesday to Sunday, from 9.00 a.m. to 5.00 p.m., between the months of April and October.

-- Entrance ticket to the museum is 2000* HUF (7$).
-You can read more how to get there from Budapest, on the Skanzen website.
+- The entrance ticket to the museum is 2000* HUF (7$).
+You can read more about how to get there from Budapest, on the Skanzen website.

 *Prices valid in 2019

-We returned to Budapest by a river cruise which leaves Szentendre marina once a day at 5.00 p.m.
+We returned to Budapest on a river cruise which leaves Szentendre marina once a day at 5.00 p.m.
 The return journey was about 70 minutes long.

 The tour was fully professionally prepared and carried out.
 During such trips, there is always a lack of enough free time for self-sightseeing.
 However, in the case of this trip, I think that we had enough time.

 Within a few hours, we had the chance to get to know Hungary from a different perspective.
-We saw small towns, green suburbs of Budapest, beautiful churches, picturesque views.
-During the trip, we also met interesting people – other participants of our trip and we got to know their motivations to visit this part of Hungary.
+We saw small towns, green suburbs of Budapest, beautiful churches, and picturesque views.
+During the trip, we also met interesting people – other participants of our trip and got to know their motivations for visiting this part of Hungary.

-Yes, travels can educate us, show different perspectives, broaden our horizons, let us meet interesting people and better understand the reality around us.
+Yes, travel can educate us, show different perspectives, broaden our horizons, let us meet interesting people and better understand the reality around us.
 I am very happy that I found this trip and took advantage of it.
 Therefore, I recommend this form of sightseeing to anyone who has similar needs as me: to expand endless horizons of knowledge and feed a constant hunger for visiting new places.
-In conclusion: Budapest one-day outside the city is a great opportunity to meet those expectations.
+In conclusion: Budapest one day outside the city is a great opportunity to meet those expectations.

 Budapest – my other posts